tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Overview
 This tutorial covers smart pointers from the
 [boost library](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/smart_ptr.htm).
-Smart pointers are useful becuase they help with memory managment, helping eliminate memory leaks.
+Smart pointers help with memory managment, helping prevent memory leaks.
-They're self-managed, automatically deleting themselves when they are no longer needed.
+They're self-managed, automatically deleting themselves when they're no longer needed.
 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
-We'll begin with *why* and *where* you want to use smart pointers, and discuss some things to know before using them.
+We'll cover *why*, *where*, and *how* to use them.
-Then we'll jump into the details of *scoped pointers*, followed by *shared pointers*, and briefly touch upon the remaining smart pointers in the *boost library*.

 ##Intro (Are You Ready Kids?!
 Aye Aye Captain!)
 Finally!
 [Patrick Star](http://spongebob.wikia.com/wiki/Patrick_Star) finished his big programming project and it seems to work perfectly!